davidarchanjo/spring-boot-localstack-sns/README.md

 Open three terminal from the folder you downloaded or cloned the repository and go as follows:

 ## 1. LAUNCH THE APPLICATION
-From the first terminal, run:
+From the first terminal, execute:
 ```bash
 ./mvnw spring-boot:run
 ```

 ## 2. INITIALIZE LOCALSTACK
-From the second terminal, run:
+From the second terminal, execute:
 ```bash
 docker-compose -f ./devops/docker-compose.yml up
 ```